AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Is there a time limit on car insurance claims?

 There is a time limit on car insurance claims that varies by state.
-The average statute of limitations for personal injury claims in the U.S. is three years, while the average for property damage claims is four years.
+The average statute of limitations for both personal injury and property claims in the U.S. is three years each.

 However, there is a pretty wide variance.
 For personal injury claims, the statute of limitations ranges from one year in states like Tennessee to six years in New Jersey.
 For property damage claims, the range is two to 10 years; Rhode Island is the state with the longest property damage claim statute of limitations (10 years).